Download Production Tools

 I just need a sewing factory – can you provide contacts?

-Contacts for sewing factories are only provided in a private consultation.
-I do not publish a “list” of providers because each has a unique specialty with strengths and weaknesses that make them appropriate or not for your product.
-Factories generally do not want to work with small start-ups with no experience.
+Sewing factory recommendations are only provided in a private consultation.
+You may purchase the pre-vetted list of sewing factories that are registered in Northern California on this website.
+But, if you are new to the industry, you will likely find that this is not enough to propel you forward.
+Each factory has a unique specialty with strengths and weaknesses that make them appropriate or not for your product.
+Factories generally resist working with small start-ups with no experience.
 The factories I recommend come from a large network of legitimate contractors that I have worked with for years (some of them decades!).
-And they will often accept new customers only if I have recommended them.
+They will often accept new customers only if I have referred them.
 (The factories know that these customers are more informed and prepared.)

 Can I take you to lunch and “pick your brain”?

 I barely get time to comb my hair, much less go to lunch!
 If you’re just exploring your business concept – I recommend the seminar series.
-If you’ve been to class and found you still have questions unique to your business, or if you’re in a hurry – schedule a consultation.
+If you’ve taken seminars and found you still have questions unique to your business, or if you’re in a hurry – schedule a consultation.
 I will give you more information than you even considered asking about!

 What if I’m on a tight budget and can’t afford classes or consulting?

 You really can’t afford not to get sound business advice – especially in this industry.
 The stakes are high since the garment industry is strictly regulated and very competitive.
 Your very first seminar or consultation will pay for itself with your first informed fabric purchase or sample order.

 What is the best stage to schedule a private consultation?